Spotted Turtle

 Clemmys guttata

-Spotteds have a moderately domed carapace that is smooth all over.
+Spotted Turtles have a moderately domed carapace (shell covering the back) that is oval and smooth over the top and all the way around.
 The carapace is black with yellow spots.
-The plastron is yellow or orange with black on the outer edges of the scutes.
-They are relatively small, measuring only 4-5 inches.
+The plastron (shell covering the belly) is yellow or orange with black on the outer edges of the scutes.
+They are relatively small, measuring only 4-5 inches in carapace length.
 Their skin is also dark with yellow spots.

 Range/Habitat

-Spotted turtles are found both on land and in water as they travel within a mosaic of wetlands and uplands.
+Spotted Turtles are found both on land and in water as they travel within a mosaic of wetlands and uplands.
+The distribution of this species is scattered and, while extremely rare, populations of this species might be found anywhere in the state.
+The range map is reduced to county-level to protect the species from poaching.

 Status